8Crafter-Studios/8Crafter-Wiki/docs/bwe/advanced/editing-ios-worlds.md

 ---
 title: Editing iPhone/iPad Worlds
+page_title: Editing iPhone/iPad Worlds Using Your Computer
 description: How to edit world from your iPhone/iPad using the app on your computer.
 nav_order: 2
 mentions:
     - 8Crafter
 ---

-# Editing iPhone/iPad Worlds Using Your Computer

 With this app, it is possible to edit worlds from your iPhone or iPad using your computer without manually transferring the world files to your computer and back to your iPhone/iPad again.